Last updated on November 5, 2019

 What about Theory?

 If you’re feeling a little guilty about not practicing theory then I would suggest practicing it away from the guitar by reading about it while commuting or traveling.
 Just make sure you’re reading about music theory; that is, theory that is applicable to any musical instrument as oppose to something like CAGED theory which is guitar-specific.
-At some point you’ll need to communicate your ideas with other musicians who won’t care for the CAGED system.
+At some point you’ll need to communicate your ideas with other musicians who won’t care for the CAGED system, which is why we came up with Hacking the CAGED System.

 What about Ear Training?